 Fund financial statements display information at the individual fund level.
 Each fund is considered to be a separate accounting entity.
 Funds are classified and summarized as governmental, proprietary, or fiduciary.
-Currently, the City has governmental fund types (general and special revenue) and proprietary (enterprise) type funds (enterprise).
+Currently, the City has governmental fund types (general, special revenue, debt service and capital projects) and proprietary (enterprise) type funds.
 Major individual governmental and enterprise funds are reported as separate columns in the fund financial statements.
 Non-major funds are consolidated into a single column within each fund type in the financial section of the basic financial statements and are detailed in the supplemental information.